sozu/py-pyracmon/README.md

 blog_post_pairs = [read_row(row, b_, p_) for row in c.fetchall()]
 ```

-Each invocation of marker object `m` returns a string correponding to parameter, `%s` in this case. `select()` method of the model returns `Selection` object which determines columns to select and their orders.
-It is also used in `read_row()` to parse obtained rows into model objects.
-In query string, `holders()` method of the helper is used to generates the number of markers concatenated with comma.
+Invoking marker object `m` returns a place holder string determined by `paramstyle` attribute of DB-API 2.0 module, in this case, `%s`. `select()` returns `Selection` object which determines columns to select and their orders. `Selection` objects are also used in `read_row()` to parse obtained rows into model objects.

-This is the basic code flow of select operation.
+This is the basic flow of selecting operation.
 See API documentation for further information.

 ### Create relational graph

-Unfortunately, actual applications require not only records but also additional informations such as:
+This is often the case that the actual application requires not only records but also additional informations such as:

 - Count of grouping records.
 - Total number of existing records.
 - Maximum/Minimum value of a column in each group.
 - Calculation or transformation to column value.
-...
+- etc...

-Those sometimes are obtained by query and sometimes have to be obtained by programs.
-This kind of requirements often cause problems like fat model.
+Those values are sometimes obtained by query and sometimes by programs.
+Despite how they are obtained, this kind of additional informations tend to be a cause of problems like fat model.
 Also, we often have to merge results of multiple queries according to their relationships, which can make codes complicated.

 Suppose you need a structured list of blogs like below.